ASAC-DotNet-Group1/HR-Management-System/API-Routes.md

     This route allows the user to view a certain ticket and its information by using the ticket ID.

++ GET: /api/Tickets/Employee/{id}

+    This route allows the user to view all tickets requested by a specific employee using that employee ID.

++ GET: /api/Tickets/Year/{year}/Month/{month}

+    This route allows the user to view all tickets requested in a specific month and year.

++ GET: /api/Tickets/Employee/{id}/Year/{year}/Month/{month}

+    This route allows the user to view all tickets requested by a specific employee using that employee ID in a specific month and year.

 + DELETE: /api/Tickets/{id}

     This route allows the user to delete a certain ticket and its information by using the ticket ID.